History of the United States: Southern Colonies

-The Old Plantation, a portrait depicting a plantation in South Carolina in approximately 1790 with Gullah slaves playing traditional West Africa instruments resisting forced assimilation from the planation culture.
+The Old Plantation, a late-18th century painting depicting enslaved people dancing at a plantation in South Carolina.

 The overwhelmingly rural Southern Colonies contrasted sharply with the New England and Middle Colonies.
 After Virginia, the second British colony south of New England was Maryland, established as a Catholic haven in 1632.
 The economy of these two colonies was built entirely on yeoman farmers and planters.
 The planters established themselves in the Tidewater region of Virginia, establishing massive plantations with slave labor.

 In 1670, the Province of Carolina was established, and Charleston became the region's great trading port.
 While Virginia's economy was also based on tobacco, Carolina was more diversified, exporting rice, indigo, and lumber as well.
 In 1712, it was divided in two, creating North and South Carolina.
 The Georgia Colony was established by James Oglethorpe in 1732 as a border to Spanish Florida and a reform colony for former prisoners and the poor.